Bleasby, Nottinghamshire

 Bleasby is a village and civil parish in Nottinghamshire, England, located 15 mi northeast of Nottingham.
 It has a population of 804 for the 2001 census, increasing to 824 (and including Goverton) at the 2011 census, and 840 at the 2021 census.

+History

 The village was served by a post office until early 2015, railway station and tea shop.
 The Saxon charter of 956 records Bleasby as Blisetune, named after a Danish soldier Blesi and tun the Anglo-Saxon word for settlement.

 Bleasby was the childhood home of William Booth, the founder of The Salvation Army.

 Hazelford Ferry

 Before the building of the first Gunthorpe Bridge in 1875, it was an important crossing point over the River Trent at the Hazelford Ferry.
 This was the main route to Lincoln and the coast at Grimsby avoiding expensive bridges at Newark and Nottingham.
 The ferry continued operating until well after the second world war as a recreational facility as it was adjacent to The Star & Garter public house.
 The public house has now been converted to a residential home for the elderly and the ferry has ceased operation (although the winding gear has been preserved on the North bank).